CumulusNetworks/docs/content/cumulus-netq-412/Installation-Management/Install-NetQ/Setup-clstr-cld.md

 toc: 5
 bookhidden: true
 ---
 Follow these steps to set up and configure your VM on a cluster of servers in a cloud deployment.
 First configure the VM on the master node, and then configure the VM on *each* worker node.
+NVIDIA recommends installing the virtual machines on different physical servers to increase redundancy in the event of a hardware failure.

 - - -